Sharon Block (government official)

-Sharon Block is an American attorney, government official, labor policy advisor and law professor who served during the Biden Administration as the Associate Administrator delegated the duties of the Administrator of the Office of Information and Regulatory Affairs from January 20, 2021 to February 1, 2022.
-During the Obama Administration, Block served on the National Labor Relations Board and in the United States Department of Labor and the White House.
-She currently serves as a Professor of Practice and the executive director of the Labor and Worklife Program at Harvard Law School.
+Sharon Block is an American attorney, former government official, labor policy advisor, and law professor who led the Office of Information and Regulatory Affairs during the Biden administration from January 20, 2021, to February 1, 2022.
+During the Obama administration, Block served on the National Labor Relations Board and in the United States Department of Labor and the White House.
+She currently serves as a professor of practice and the executive director of the Center for Labor and a Just Economy at Harvard Law School.

 Early life and education

 Block received her Bachelor of Arts degree from Columbia University in 1987 and a Juris Doctor from Georgetown University Law Center, where she received the John F. Kennedy Labor Law Award.

 Career

 From 1991 to 1993, Block was an associate at Steptoe & Johnson.
 She then served as Assistant General Counsel at the National Endowment for the Humanities from 1994 to 1996.
 She served as an attorney in the appellate court branch from 1996 to 2003, and a senior attorney for National Labor Relations Board Chairman Robert Battista.

 From 2006 to 2009, Block was senior counsel to the Senate HELP Committee under Senator Ted Kennedy.
 She then served as Deputy Assistant Secretary for Congressional Affairs in the United States Department of Labor from 2009 to 2011.

 In 2011, Block was nominated by President Barack Obama to serve on the National Labor Relations Board.
-She was sworn in as a board member on January 9, 2012 following a recess appointment by the President.
+She was sworn in as a board member on January 9, 2012, following a recess appointment by the President.
 However, in 2013, the United States Court of Appeals for the District of Columbia Circuit ruled her appointment as invalid.[6]
 Block left the board after serving for 18 months in August 2013.

 Block returned to the United States Department of Labor and served as Principal Deputy Assistant Secretary for Policy and senior counselor to then United States Secretary of Labor Tom Perez from 2013 to 2017.

 In 2014, the Supreme Court of the United States upheld the ruling that President Barack Obama's 2012 recess appointments exceeded his authority and were thus invalid.
 Obama tapped Block for a reappointment on the National Labor Relations Board, but withdrew her nomination later that year when her nomination was opposed by Senate Republicans.